-A tool box talk (TBT) must be conducted before the operation starts.
+A TtoolBox Talk (TBT) must be conducted prior the operation starts.
 Here, the maximum speed of loading and unloading must be determined.
 This speed can never exceed the line's maximum flow rate.
 Account must be taken of the need for measures when handling products defined as static accumulators.
 If the need arises, there must also be agreement on procedures for topping off the tank on land/vessel.